efornara/jbit/README.md

 ## JavaScript Version

-The current JavaScript version is being refactored to use nano (see below), so it might be broken at any give time.
+The current JavaScript version is being refactored, so it might be broken at any give time.

 To check the progress, see:
 <http://jbit.sourceforge.net/webapp/test/>.